Rhialto/PET_MEGA65/README.md

 This offers yet another way to replace the ROMs by RAM and run with dynamically modified ROMs.
 Just copy addresses $B000-$FFFF (skipping $FFF0 and $E800-$E8FF) to themselves, which copies the ROMs into RAM.
 Set $FFF0 to $40 (I/O peek though).
 Then enable this option, write some values to the user port, and finally set the 3 user port bits to output.

 The HRE (HiRes Emulator) has a write-only memory mapping register at `$E888` which also controls these 3 signals.
 Bit 0 controls /ramSEL9, bit 1 /ramSELA, bit 2 /ramON, and bit 7 must be set to enable this.
 In the MegaPET, the Userport control preference overrides the E888 register.
 I don't know if this matches original hardware; if I have evidence that it does not then I will change it.

+#### SuperPET

+This enables the SuperPET expansion board.
+This is another expansion based on the 8032.
+It is not compatible with 8096 or 8296 expansions.
+If they are selected in combination, all of them will be disabled instead.

+The SuperPET has its own stype of memory expansion: RAM is mapped in blocks of 4 KB at a time at $9xxx.
+Which bank is mapped is selected by a bank switch register at $EFFC.
+Bits 0-3 select the bank number.

+#### Use 6502 / 6809 cpu

+The SuperPET has an extra cpu of type 6809 from Motorola.
+Only one can run at a time.
+Here you can choose which one.
+(There is also "program control" in the original hardware but this is not implemented.
+In fact, the whole 6809 is not implemented yet)

 ### PET ROM: \<Load>